code-kid123/Technical-Writing-Portfolio/README.md

 ### 4. [Beyond the Fork: Sustainable Liquidity Incentives](./Sustainable-liquidity-incentives.md)
 * **Goal:** Deconstructing Protocol Owned Liquidity (POL) and the ve-Model to solve the "mercenary capital" problem.

+## 5. [The Sentient Protocol]: Technical Brief
+This repository contains the architectural overview and strategic framework for the Sentient Protocol.
 ---

 ## 🛠️ Skills & Tools